-Her writing on global migration and urban immigrant communities has appeared in The New York Times, The Nation, and Atlantic’s CityLab, as well as various academic journals and policy magazines.
+Kavitha is an author and expert on global migration and urban immigrant communities.
+Her writing has appeared in The New York Times, The Nation, and Atlantic’s CityLab, as well as various academic journals and policy magazines.
 She has also offered expert commentary on MSNBC and as an op-ed columnist for The Observer, PBS Online, and Newsday.

 She is the author of Muslims of Metropolis: The Stories of Three Immigrant Families in the West (Rutgers University Press) and co-author of The Testing and Learning Revolution: The Future of Assessment in Education (Palgrave Macmillan).
 She is a contributing author in Borders and Mobility in South Asia, part of the University of Amsterdam Press’s award-winning series on global migration.
 Previously, she was a senior fellow at the Carnegie Council for Ethics in International Affairs, specializing in citizenship, undocumentedness, and urban immigrant communities.